Kelsey-Shanks/Calorie-Tracker-App/microservices/user_profile_settings_service/README.md

 For a program to use this microservice, they must have a defined schema in a model.mjs for that program and they must have defined CRUD operations in the controller that accesses that model.

+Also, you must connect to a MongoDB Cluster by inserting an appropriate connection link string into a dotenv file (I also defined the local PORT I used as a constant in the dotenv file).

 ## A connected program can utilize all CRUD operations:

     POST one user's data into database (creates a user),